Skip to main content

 • Home backup and emergency power — Paired with a hybrid inverter and solar panels, a LiFePO4 battery bank provides seamless backup power during grid outages.
 Unlike generators, they operate silently and require no fuel.

 • DIY solar system builders — LiFePO4 drop-in replacement batteries fit standard Group 24, 27, and 31 battery boxes.
-Upgrade from lead-acid without rewiring your system — just adjust charge controller settings to the LiFePO4 profile.
+Pair with our DIY solar system build guide.

 Frequently Asked Questions